saltstack/salt/doc/ref/configuration/minion.rst

 Windows Software Repo Settings
 ==============================

-These settings apply to all minions whether in masterless or master-minion mode.
+These settings apply to all minions, whether running in masterless or master-minion mode.

 .. conf_minion:: winrepo_cache_expire_min